elunna/nerfhack-changelog/README.md

 * Grease can be washed off your feet/boots by dipping '-' in water, same action as dipping the player's hands.
 * Kicking monsters can sometimes get the grease to wear off your boots/feet.
 * Greased gloves cause Glib.
-* Greased feet/gloves cause fumbling.
+* Greased feet/boots cause fumbling.
+* If you try to take off greased boots or any boots while you have greasy feet, you become Glib for a short time.
 * Greased rings slip off your fingers as if you had greasy fingers.

 ### DEMON AND DEMON LAIR CHANGES